kaminiwalunj/OpenAIWorkshop/scenarios/openai_batch_pipeline/README1.md

     ![](images/E2T1PBS3.png)

-1. Run the following command to store the miniconda installed path to the variable.

-    ```bash
-    export PATH=~/miniconda3/bin:$PATH
-    ```
-1. Run the below commands one by one to create and activate the conda environment in Cloudshell.
+1. Run the below commands one by one to create and activate the conda environment in CloudShell.

     ```bash
     git clone https://github.com/CloudLabsAI-Azure/openaifilesworkshop.git